valentyntymku/moonshot/docs/index.md

 ## Overview

-Moonshot is a Ruby gem for provisioning environments in AWS using a CLI.
-The environments are centered around a single CloudFormation stack and supported by pluggable systems:
+Moonshot is a command line tool and library for provisioning and managing application environments using CloudFormation.
+It has native support for integration with S3 and CodeDeploy, as well.
+Other systems may be added using our pluggable system.
+The core components are:

 - A DeploymentMechanism controls releasing code.
+For example, Amazon CodeDeploy.
 - A BuildMechanism creates a release artifact.
+For example, a local shell script.
 - A ArtifactRepository stores the release artifacts.
+For example, Amazon S3.

 ![General Flow](moonshot.png "General Flow")

 ## Design Goals

-These are core ideas to the creation of this project.
-Not all are met to the level we'd like (e.g. CloudFormation isn't much of a Choice currently), but we should aspire to meet them with each iteration.
+The goal of Moonshot is to wrap CloudFormation in a toolchain that codifies the deployment and management of a service.
+Our goal is that within a given service the Moonshot configuration, CloudFormation template, and supporting AWS services should be easily understood.

+Some of our original design goals were:

 - Simplicity: It shouldn't take more than a few hours to understand what your release tooling does.